straybiker/HA-load-balancer/README.md

 | `pv_power`            | W    | Sensor              | [Optional] Smoothed PV generated power.                                    |

 ### Car
-Car configution is optional and only needed when car_aware is enabled in the load balancer
+Car configuration is optional and only needed when car_aware is enabled in the load balancer
 | Variable              | Unit | Type                | Description                                                                |
 |-----------------------|------|---------------------|----------------------------------------------------------------------------|
 | `min_current`         | A    | Parameter           | Minimum supported car current.                                             |